oyster-catcher/HopperGuidance/README.md

 - Reduce max velocity to keep atmospheric drag low
 - Keep max thrust angle low, says <15 degress as this will keep the craft more upright and prevent dangerous oscillation in attitude
 - Keep final max thrust angle even lower, probably zero to mean the craft must descend vertically for the touch down
-- Lower position gain to down as low as 0.05.
+- Lower correctiion factor down to as low as 0.05.
 This will mean if the craft is off trajectory it will only move slowly towards the correct trajectory.
 If this value is too high it will overshoot.
 Observe whether the red steer attitude is far from the actual crafts attitude
 - Raise the final descent angle above 45 degrees, may be as high as 80 degrees to give a more vertical landing
 - You can compensate for the lack of ability to steer the craft by adding more RCS thrusters or overly powerfull reaction wheels
 - Reduce max thrust below 100%.
 This will mean spare thrust will be available to correct errors in sticking to the trajectory

+Dealing with Realism Overhaul:

+- Choose an engine that is throttleable
+- Use keepIgnited=true otherwise you may use up all your ignitions quite quickly
+- Note that the engine has a minimum thrust and if this results in craft rising then you have too much thrust to land
+- The solver constraints the Y component of thrust to always be above the minimum thrust.
+If you need to land a low gravity you'll need a very low thrust engine
+- Reaction wheels don't work too well and RCS might be limited.
+Thrust vectoring of the main engine will be needed to steer the craft

 Debugging
 =========